• Skip to primary navigation

 Once you are done with your master’s degree, you’d need to begin a doctoral degree program.
 Usually, a Ph.D. is required for most full-time faculty positions, especially at the university level.

-Interestingly, some selected Ph.D. programs in various fields offer students the opportunity to pursue a degree without necessarily having to hold a master’s degree first.
-Doctoral degree coursework usually takes about two to three years for many fields of study.
+Interestingly, some selected Ph.D. programs in various fields offer students the opportunity to pursue a degree without having to hold a master’s degree first.
+Doctoral degree coursework usually takes two to three years for many fields of study.

 3. Dissertation

 One of the more time-consuming aspects of becoming a professor is in completing the dissertation.
-The dissertation is a book-length piece of original research that the aspiring professor completes in order to qualify for the Ph.D.
+The dissertation is a book-length piece of original research that the aspiring professor completes to qualify for the Ph.D.

 Completing the dissertation is usually the most difficult part of acquiring a Ph.D.
 How long it takes to complete the dissertation varies depending on how proactive a student is.
-How much much help you get from your mentors and supervisors can also influence the outcome of your dissertation.
+How much help you get from your mentors and supervisors can also influence the outcome of your dissertation.

 4. Network and Engage in Post Doctoral Activities

-After acquiring your Ph.D., you’d still need to do a few more things to really qualify you fully to become a university professor.
+After acquiring your Ph.D., you’d still need to do a few more things to qualify you fully to become a university professor.
 You’d need to attend seminars, conferences, lectures, and symposiums.

-Having a track record of published research works during and after graduate school will give you an edge over your competition and will help land huge paying teaching jobs.
+Having a track record of published research works during and after graduate school will give you an edge over your competition and will help land huge-paying teaching jobs.

 Conclusion